hexxone/ts3bot/README.md

 4. edit bot_token & developer_id
 5. npm start

+# How do I ..?

+If you want to understand and improve or extend the bot I recommend first reading the config comments.
+Next you could take a look at the 'src/commands/aaa_sample.js' file which should explain how commands work.
+Going on, the code is mostly commented but you'll have to work yourself through it.
+I won't be accepting any issues regarding setup or installation at this point.

 List of features (not in particular order):
 - Multilanguage Support (Eng, Ger)